 - Connect farmers to the buyers of the dung and agricultural waste so that farmers can get the right price for it.

 - The scheme will make sure that everything is well-managed and processed in such a manner that the farmers in their farmlands can further use residual solid waste as compost fertilizer.

 - Villages will be clean and sanitized due to the removal of solid wastes.

-- Helps in saving electricity and environment too by causing less pollution.
+- Helps in saving electricity and the environment too by causing less pollution.

-- Generation of biogas will help in increasing self-reliance in energy utilized for cooking and lighting.
+- The generation of biogas will help in increasing self-reliance in energy utilized for cooking and lighting.

 - Improvement in the health of the livestock and farm yields.

 The GOBAR-DHAN scheme is one of the main components of the Swachh Bharat Mission (Gramin) which comes as a saviour at this point, with its prime focus on keeping the Indian villages clean and generating energy from cattle waste, which is just a part of this Open-Defecation Free strategy.
 The scheme envisages the implementation of 700 biogas units in different states of the country in the year 2018-19.

 Read Other’s Schemes As Well: Pahal Scheme | Jan Dhan Yojana | Skill India | Garib Kalyan Yojana | Schemes Launched by Modi Govt | Pradhan Mantri Jeevan Jyoti Bima Yojana (PMJJBY) | Pradhan Mantri Suraksha Bima Yojana (PMSBY) | Pradhan Mantri Kaushal Vikas Yojana | Pradhan Mantri Krishi Sinchai Yojana | Pradhan Mantri Awas Yojana (PMAY) | Pradhan Mantri Fasal Bima Yojana (PMFBY) | Atal Mission for Rejuvenation and Urban Transformation